Donald Trump Says People Told Him To ‘Ride’ Coronavirus Pandemic ‘Like A Cowboy,’ Admits He ‘Thought About It’

-After announcing that he would extend the federal government’s coronavirus social distancing guidelines — which had been set to expire Tuesday — to April 30, Donald Trump was asked at a White House briefing whether his economic advisers had disputed his decision.
-Trump replied by saying that “a lot of people” advised him to do nothing about the pandemic — “just ride it.”
-But he decided not to because if he did, he said, 2.2 million people would die.
+After announcing that he would extend the federal government’s coronavirus social distancing guidelines to April 30, Donald Trump was asked at a White House briefing whether his economic advisers had disputed his decision.
+Trump replied by saying that a lot of people advised him to do nothing about the pandemic, and “just ride it.”
+He decided not to because if he did, he said, 2.2 million people would die.

 “Ride it like a cowboy.
 Just ride it.
-Ride that sucker right through,” Trump continued, as seen in the C-Span video below on this page.
+Ride that sucker right through,” Trump said, as seen in the C-SPAN video below.
 “And I thought about it,” Trump admitted, adding that 1.6 million to 2.2 million people would die if he had simply decided to “ride it.”

 “And that’s not acceptable,” Trump declared.

-Experts surveyed by the University of Massachusetts at Amherst predict that under the current trajectory of the pandemic, United States deaths are likely to hit 246,000, as The Inquisitr reported.
-But that total could be as high as 2 million or more depending how strictly social distancing measures are implemented and followed by the general population, according to the experts.
+Experts surveyed by the University of Massachusetts at Amherst predict that under the current trajectory of the pandemic, U.S. deaths are likely to hit 246,000, as The Inquisitr reported.
+That total could be as high as 2 million or more depending on how strictly social distancing measures are implemented and followed by the general population, according to the experts.

-Trump at the Sunday press conference announced that the government’s social distancing guidelines would run until April 30, and said that by June 1 the country would be “way on our way to recovery,” as quoted by New York Magazine.
+Trump at the Sunday press conference announced that the government’s social distancing guidelines would run until April 30, and said that by June 1 the country would be “on our way to recovery,” as quoted by New York Magazine.
+The original guidelines had been set to expire on Tuesday.

-But he did not acknowledge at the briefing that the 30-day extension marked a sharp turnaround from his position stated less than one week earlier, in which he declared that the guidelines would be lifted and the country’s economy would “re-open” on Easter Sunday, April 12.
+He did not acknowledge at the briefing that the 30-day extension marked a sharp turnaround from his position stated less than one week earlier, in which he declared that the guidelines would be lifted and the country’s economy would “re-open” on Easter Sunday, April 12.
 According to the experts surveyed by UMass-Amherst, the peak of the coronavirus crisis is most likely to occur in May.

 Trump earlier declared that he picked the Easter date because “it would be a beautiful time,” as quoted by New York Magazine.
 But on Sunday, he struck a more sober note, saying that “nothing would be worse than declaring victory before the victory is won.”